2222-01-05

 Is your website an online store?

 You can use this to your advantage and ask your customers to provide their insights after they finish a purchase.
-If they were interested enough in buying a product from you, chances are that they will have the disposition to provide feedback in return.
+If they are interested enough in buying a product from you, chances are that they will have the disposition to provide feedback in return.

 As an additional note, you can combine this way of asking for feedback with the pop-up approach which we’ve discussed above.